theablefew/ablerc/README.md

 Usage
 ------

-Add a ablerc.rb file to your project.
+Add an ablerc.rb file to the root of your project.

 If you use the option DSL you will be able to generate stub rc files and validate option values.
 However, you're free to simply provide an `rc_file_name` and any option defined in that rc file will be available to you.